-The AYA MasterClass Series 2018 consists in a total of 4 two-day workshops (8 full days), with each MasterClass open for registration on January 15th, 2018.
-The first is scheduled on March 10th to 11th, 2018, from 10am to 6pm on both days.
+The AYA MasterClass Series 2018 consists in a total of 4 workshops, with one of them available online only.
 This masterclass series has been designed for the creatively curious and innovative visual narrators who wish to enhance their storytelling skills whichever media they professionally use.

 This year’s four hosts (Chantal Olivia Miller, Theodora Valente, Muna Lobé and Pamela Ohene-Nyako) are seasoned female creative professionals who have a knack for sharing their passion and experience with others.
 Each host has a direct and vibrant relationship to themes pertaining to the (complex) realities of the African continent, the Caribbean and/or the Diaspora.
 In 2018, we will be delving into visual storytelling through exhibition curation, filmmaking, photography, project design, dance and media.
-The additional slated dates are 16th-17th of June; 15th -16th of September and 17th-18th of November, 2018.
+The remaining slated dates are 15th of September and 18th of November, 2018.

 Bio: Chantal's storytelling career spans over twenty years of working in radio and television with her specialities being presenting, voice overs, and producing for her own projects as well as freelancing and collaborating with storytellers with whom she shares her passion for diversity in representation.
 She has interviewed Kymani and Damian Marley, the late Phife Dawg of A Tribe Called Quest, Maimouna Youseff, Rodney P, Kees Dieffenthaller of Kes The Band, Freetown Collective, Academy award nominee Esther Anderson, filmmakers Michelle Serieux, Nile and Storm Saulter as well as athletes such as Usain Bolt, Yohan Blake and Neymar da Silva Santos Junior to name just a few.